 Each year, we organise a big welcome event for all Graduate School students.
 It's our personal way of introducing you to the department, as well as fall new students to meet each other!
-This year, due to the situation surrounding Covid-19, we're planning an alternative event designed for us all to get to know each other while still following the Swedish Public Health Authority's regulations.
-Be sure to watch your email for an update from us this summer regarding this awesome event!
+Be sure to watch your email for an update from us this summer regarding this awesome in-person event!

 Course start (mandatory)

 The moment we've all been waiting for!
-Monday, August 30th is the official start of the autumn term and the first day of teaching on most of our courses.
+Monday, 28 August is the first day of teaching on most of our courses.
 Excited yet?!
 Here are links to your first profile course:

 SIMP01: Introduction to Global Studies (Global Studies Students)

 SIMP27: Gender, Class, Ethnicity and Sexuality (Social Studies of Gender Students)